 - Serve immediately with fresh basil.

-- Store leftovers in the refrigerator for up to 3 days in an airtight container.
+- Storage: Store leftovers in the refrigerator for up to 3 days in an airtight container.
 Will stay fresher longer in glass container.
 Reheat in microwave.

 - The exact spiralizer I use (highly recommend): Paderno Word Cuisine 4-Blade Folding Vegetable Slicer/Spiralizer Pro.